“Keeping People with Communication Disability Safe in Hospital”

 Prof. Linda Worrall, The University of Queensland, Aphasia CCRE

-Contact: Dr. Bronwyn Hemsley
+Contact: Prof. Bronwyn Hemsley